sombriks/sample-graalvm/README.md

 - Execution startup time, according to the log, is 840ms (jetty) + 287ms (javalin)
 - The binary is a regular executable (ELF 64-bit LSB executable, x86-64)

-There is one important note however.
+There is one important note, however.
 This warning in the output:

     Warning: Image 'sample-graalvm' is a fallback image that requires a JDK for execution (use --no-fallback to suppress fallback image generation and to print more detailed information why a fallback image was necessary).